ted537/pt20-student/phase2-testing-documentation.md

 by using the string operation `||`
 * The rest of the test cases within this folder follow a similar structure

+**/test/parser/assignment**
+The test cases contained within this folder are to test the functionality of short form assignments within Like
+* All files are clearly labelled in which specific short form assignment they test.
+As such, a single example will be provided for clarity sake
+* `modulo-equals-assignment.pt` tests that variables can be assigned a value by taking their current value and applying the modulus operator
+* the rest of the test cases within this folder follow a similar structure

 **/test/parser/choose**

 The test cases contained within this folder are to test the functionality